 Tel Aviv is a well-established tech hub, always ranking in the top 10 of start-up reports.
 This is a city that plenty of start-ups and corporate giants call home.
-While the biggest sectors in the Israeli tech scene are probably cyber security and biotech, pretty much every major software company (Apple, Microsoft, Google, Amazon and Intel, to name a few) has a significant operation in Israel.
+While the biggest sectors in the Israeli tech scene are probably cyber security and biotech, pretty much every major software company (Apple, Microsoft, Google, Amazon, and Intel, to name a few) has a significant operation in Israel.

 Israel is consistently considered the capital of cyber security research in the world.
-Second, only to the United States, One-quarter of the world’sventurecapital-funded cyber-security startups are Israeli.
+Second, only to the United States, One-quarter of the world’s venture capital-funded cyber-security startups are Israeli.
 There are many reasons for this.

-Alon Elmaliah will be in charge of the Israeli center, and lead the team building effort.
-He is a long time IOTA veteran, and one of the first full time core developers.
+Alon Elmaliah will be in charge of the Israeli center and lead the team-building effort.
+He is a long-time IOTA veteran, and one of the first full-time core developers.
 With experience in both the research and development side of things, he is the perfect person to lead this office.
 In recent months the IOTA team has brought on board several highly experienced and talented members from Israel who will all be working in this office.

-2018 is all about making IOTA production ready and to drive its adoption globally, a significant step toward this goal is to foster and position the Tel Aviv office as an important global location for both the IOTA Foundation and the broader Distributed Ledger Technology ecosystem.
+2018 is all about making IOTA production ready and driving its adoption globally, a significant step toward this goal is to foster and position the Tel Aviv office as an important global location for both the IOTA Foundation and the broader Distributed Ledger Technology ecosystem.
 We are very excited at the opportunities this office will bring, as well as what it represents in terms of IOTA going global.